InfiniteAICreations/awesome-llm-projects/README.md

 - [Vanna](https://github.com/vanna-ai/vanna): Vanna is an MIT-licensed open-source Python RAG (Retrieval-Augmented Generation) framework for SQL generation and related functionality.
 - [Rewind](https://www.rewind.ai/): Rewind is a personalized AI powered by everything you’ve seen, said, or heard.
 Your colleagues will wonder how you do it all.
 - [Cursor](https://www.cursor.com/): The AI Code Editor.
+- [Wordware](https://www.wordware.ai): A web-hosted IDE where non-technical domain experts work with AI Engineers to build task-specific AI agents.
+It approaches prompting as a new programming language rather than low/no-code blocks.